Article

 CrossFit is an individual exercise and can be done alone, but many people participate in classes

 with as many as 15 or 20 people.
-In many of these settings, camaraderie forms between the
+In many of these settings, camaraderie forms between

 participants and CrossFit’s challenging routine breeds a team-oriented environment where